P-Carth/UM-Repository/README 2.md

 >The sandbox has already had a large business impact which can be seen in `competitor metaverses`, `competitor play-to-earn games`, as well as the concept of `the creator economy`.
 As one of the first and most prominent metaverses, The Sandbox has set a standard to uphold of competitors to provide a platform that allows creative freedom, the ability to remotely connect with others in a more meaningful manner, and to create money-generating opportunities within an ecosystem.
 In addition, The Sandbox has brought public interest to emerging defi technologies.
 #### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
 > For companies such as The Sandbox, which fall under the categories of play-to-earn and metaverse.
 Success can be measured quantitatively by looking at the `increase in consumers using their technology`, `the amount of money consumers are investing in their company as well as virtual assets`, and `the increase in value of those virtual assets` (for example the digital real estate that can be purchased)

+> Based on these metrics, The Sandbox is performing very well.
 #### How is your company performing relative to competitors in the same domain?
 > The Sandbox seems to have a lot of momentum and is consistantly listed in the top 3, when asked which metaverses are performing best.
 The concensus seems to be that The Sandbox is `doing extremely well`.

 ## Recommendations

 #### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
 >I would strongly suggest that this company figure out how to incorporate as many real world brands into their metaverse ecosystem as possible.

->Not only does this strengthen their connection to the consumers, but this would allow for multualistic bonds between companies, allowing businesses to have a relevant and online presence, while the Sandbox would become a trusted community and ecosystem in the process.
+Not only does this strengthen their connection to the consumers, but this would allow for multualistic bonds between companies, allowing businesses to have a relevant and online presence, while the Sandbox would become a trusted community and ecosystem in the process.
 #### Why do you think that offering this product or service would benefit the company?
->
+> This step is mandatory.
+If they cannot build a strong relationship with businesses and their community as a whole promptly, another company will step in and do it first.
 #### What technologies would this additional product or service utilize?
->
+> This may require enhancements to their software to faicilate access to the non-technologically inclined.
+If they cannot make the game easy to use, businesses will likely settle for the next best thing given it is more user-friendly.
+In addition to facilitated interface, aquiring new relationships with businesses will require massive marketing efforts to show businesses how The Sandbox metaverse can be beneficial.
 #### Why are these technologies appropriate for your solution?
 >